seek-oss/html-sketchapp-cli/README.md

 ### Middleware

-If you need to call out to lower-level html-sketchapp APIs, you can provide middleware functions that provide custom logic for each instance of the underlying Sketch classes.
+If you need to call out to lower-level html-sketchapp APIs, you can provide middleware functions that allow you to modify the underlying Sketch classes as they're generated.

-It's recommended that middleware functions are provided via inline functions in your [config file](#config-file), for example:
+It's recommended that you provide middleware via a [config file](#config-file) as inline functions, for example:

 ```js
 module.exports = {